Good news! Leave encashment (calculating unused leaves for resigned employees) can now be calculated automatically in Talenox. 😁

 Below are the formulas that you can use for leave encashment calculation if you are processing for non-resigned employees (current active employees) in payroll:

-Formula: (Monthly Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash
+Formula: (Monthly Basic or Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash

-Formula: [(Monthly Gross rate of pay** x 12 months) / 365 days] x number of leave days left to encash
+Formula: [(Monthly Basic or Gross rate of pay** x 12 months) / 365 days] x number of leave days left to encash

 Thereafter when processing payroll, do choose "Leave Pay" item under Ad Hoc Payment/Deduction tab and enter the leave encashment amount: